iseliktar/iseliktar.github.io/docs/content-creation.md

 One image is used throughout all devices - mobile and desktop.
 For mobile the image will start cropping from the sides.

+### Highlighted upcoming event - read in the event section

 ### Statistics Metrics

 `donated-sum-number`, `active-minutes-number`, `events-number` are the numbers that are shown in the `Statistics` section of the Home page.